 People interact with brands in a myriad of ways, either in-person or on a device, through email, social media or on company websites.
 So, just as modern marketing gets more challenging, it also presents fantastic opportunities for businesses that are ready to meet people across multiple mediums.

-In this article, we’ll find out how a cross-channel marketing strategy can help your business reach a broader audience, build stronger relationships, and grow your brand visibility and bottom line.
+In this article, we’ll find out how a cross-channel strategy can help your business reach a broader audience, build stronger relationships, and grow your brand visibility and bottom line.

 What is Cross-Channel Marketing?